Skip to main content

 Biographical note

 Poet Doug Lang was born in Swansea, Wales on April 11, 1941 as William Douglas Allen.
 His father left when he was a young child; Lang and his sister adopted their mother's maiden name Lang shortly thereafter.
 Lang settled in Washington, DC in 1973 and ran an influential reading series at Folio Books from 1976 to 1978.
-He joined the Corcoran School of Art at George Washington University in 1976 as a writing teacher.
-During the course of his 37 year career there, he served as a Faculty Association President, department chair, and Interim Dean.
+He joined the Corcoran School of Art in 1976 as a writing teacher.
+During the course of his 37 year career there, he served as a faculty association president, department chair, and interim dean.
 In 1983, Lang helped found ACE Exhibits (Active Culture Exhibits, formerly known as United Artists), a production company for promoting the expansion of art in Washington, DC.
-Also in the late 1980s, Lang taught summer writing workshops at Bard College.
-He died on November 22, 2022.
+Also in the late 1980s, Lang taught summer writing workshops at Bard College, and founded the poetry magazine Dog City and a small press, Jawbone.
+He published many poetry works, including Magic Fire Chevrolet (1982).
+Lang died on November 22, 2022.

 Social Networks and Archival Context (SNAC) Identifier